wso2-attic/ballerina-integrator/README.md

 ```

 - Verify Docker container is running with the use of `` $ docker ps`` command.
+The status of the Docker container should be shown as ‘Up'.
+- You can execute the $ docker ps command to verify whether the Docker container is running.
 The status of the Docker container should be shown as 'Up'.

 ```bash
    $ docker ps